nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013221136/README.md

 # implement a graph query language

 - `./graphquery`
+- simple graph query language
-- allows for quickly and easily scripting some stuff up in cards
+- useful for scripts for interactive cards

 - documentation
-  - all qureries return raw IDs. add `--human` flag to return markdown formatted links with readable titles.
+  - all queries return raw IDs. add `--human` flag to return markdown formatted links with readable titles.
   - operations must tokenize as bash arguments
   - the core intrinsic operation of the query syntax is intersection. there is a working set of IDs, and a pipeline of operations are performed in succession to filter or transform this set of IDs.
   - a query starts with a full set of all IDs in the graph and filters them by performing operations.